Vehrik/FarOut/Characters/2-Vitals.md

     You recover 1 Stamina per hour of Break, and you automatically gain 1 bonus Stamina when you finish a Rest.
 You may not have more than 1 point of bonus Stamina at a time.
 Food and other items supply Stamina upon consumption.
+You

-    Stamina is also used to Grunt, a very powerful mechanic that allows you to retry Challenges in an instant.
+    Stamina is also used to Grunt, a very powerful mechanic that allows you to empower your Actions, or even allow you to retry failed Challenges.

-    You may also reduce damage received by expending Stamina at a 1:1 ratio.
+    You may also reduce Damage received by expending Stamina at a 1:1 ratio.
     This means that if you were to take, say, 5 Damage, you can reduce it to 2 Damage by expending 3 Stamina at the instant you take Damage.
 When this is done, the Damage is treated as if it were its reduced amount for purposes of